 Nationally Recognized for Civic Engagement

-The incubator of all this civic engagement energy is the Center for Community Engaged Learning and Research, where efforts across TCNJ coalesce to ensure that all of our graduates are prepared to lead lives of thoughtful, engaged citizenship in their communities.
+The incubator of all this civic engagement energy is the Center for Community Engagement, where efforts across TCNJ coalesce to ensure that all of our graduates are prepared to lead lives of thoughtful, engaged citizenship in their communities.
 Here students find the means to make a difference, faculty find ways to integrate academics with civic engagement, and community organizations find partners to share their dreams and address their needs.

 The work of the center touches every student at TCNJ, through three primary initiatives: